 Golf is the second most popular sport based on club memberships.

-The moa stood 3.6m tall and weighed 300kg.
-It became extinct in the 1500s when the Maori hunted it.
-However, there are plenty of awesome native New Zealand wildlife to be seen, so check out 10 Things You Did Not Know About New Zealand Wildlife.
+The moa stood 3.6m (11.8ft) tall and weighed 300kg (660lbs).
+It became extinct in the 1500s when early settlers hunted it.
+However, there is plenty of awesome native New Zealand wildlife to be seen, so check out the 10 Things You Did Not Know About New Zealand Wildlife.

 The only country to have three top positions of power held by women at the same time: The Prime Minister (Helen Clark), the Governor-General (Dame Silvia Cartwright), and the Chief Justice (Sian Elias).

 Lake Taupo had the largest eruption in the last 70,000 years.
 It had a Volcanic Explosivity Index of 8, releasing more than 530km (330 miles) of magma.
 Today it is a big beautiful lake that you can learn more about here.

 10. New Zealand is the Newest Country